launchscout/gce-2024-livestate/index.md

 ---

+# What are we talking about?
+- Live State
+- Live Templates
+- Live Signals

+---

 ## LiveState started with a question:
 ### How could I use LiveView in a app not served (or rendered) by Elixir?